-Along the Icefields Parkway, just North of Lake Louise, this majestic peak was the second of the Canadian Rockies 11,000ers to be climbed.
+Along the Icefields Parkway, just north of Lake Louise, this majestic peak was the second of the Canadian Rockies 11,000ers to be climbed.
 Standing on the summit of Mt Hector you will be following in the footsteps of some of the Canadian Rockies’ most famous mountaineers: Charles Fay, Charles Thompson, and Philip Abbot.
-You will enjoy amazing panoramic views of the Lake Louise group and the Wapta Icefields on this ski trip.
+You will enjoy amazing panoramic views of the Lake Louise group and the Wapta Icefields with this alpine touring ski package.
 Then the best is yet to come – a fantastic ski run back down to the toe of the glacier.
-Climbing Mt Hector on skis is a fun and efficient way to experience the mountain.
+Our Mount Hector ski tour is a fun and efficient way to experience the mountain.

 Instructors and Group Size

 Your ski guides are certified by the internationally recognized Association of Canadian Mountain Guides and also licensed by Parks Canada.
 There will be a maximum of 4 participants per guide.
-There will be a maximum of 8 guests, minimum 3.
+There will be a maximum of 8 guests, and a minimum of 3.

 Canmore is situated 100km (65miles) west of Calgary on the Trans-Canada Highway.
 It is well served by scheduled bus lines both from Calgary (airport and downtown), Banff (20km west) and points further west.
 Calgary International Airport is well connected to major cities throughout North America and Europe.
 Vehicle rental is available both in Calgary and in Canmore.

 Frequent shuttles connect Calgary International Airport and Canmore.

 Please note that program venues may be within National Parks and/or Kananaskis Country.
 For programs where transportation is not provided by Yamnuska/Canadian Rockies Hiking by Yamnuska, guests will be required to purchase their own pass.